-- 80. The TEC must attach to funding a condition that a TEO must not charge an eligible learner, or their employer if applicable, an amount in respect of fees (as defined by any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education and issued under section 409(1)(j) of the Act) otherwise payable by the learner , or their employer if applicable, if the TEC has advised the TEO that the TEC will: - a. if the TEO is not a PTE, pay that amount to the TEO in respect of fees on behalf of the learner, or their employer if applicable; or - b. if the TEO is a PTE, compensate the PTE for that amount in respect of fees forgone as a result of the condition required to be imposed under this paragraph. - 81.
-For the purposes of the condition that the TEC must impose under paragraph 80 (above), the TEC must determine each amount payable to a TEO by the TEC in accordance with criteria set out in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education and issued under section 409(1)(j) of the Act. - 82.
-The TEC must attach to funding a condition that each TEO must work collaboratively with the TEC to give effect to the Fees Free Tertiary Education
+- 86. The TEC must attach to funding a condition that a TEO must not charge an eligible learner, or their employer if applicable, an amount in respect of fees (as defined by any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education and issued under section 409(1)(j) of the Act) otherwise payable by the learner, or their employer if applicable, if the TEC has advised the TEO that the TEC will: - a. if the TEO is not a PTE, pay that amount to the TEO in respect of fees on behalf of the learner, or their employer if applicable; or - b. if the TEO is a PTE, compensate the PTE for that amount in respect of fees forgone as a result of the condition required to be imposed under this paragraph. - 87.
+For the purposes of the condition that the TEC must impose under paragraph 86 (above), the TEC must determine each amount payable to a TEO by the TEC in accordance with criteria set out in any delegation to the TEC in force relating to the funding of Fees Free Tertiary Education and issued under section 409(1)(j) of the Act. - 88.
+The TEC must attach to funding a condition that each TEO must work collaboratively with the TEC to give effect to the Fees Free Tertiary Education initiative.
+In particular, the TEO must provide information as required by the TEC, to enable the TEC to understand the EFTS consumption of eligible learners, and in relation to fees.

-&lt;sup>4 The phrase "equipment, infrastructure and hardware" refers to those items that can be used by successive intakes of learners.
+&lt;sup>3 The phrase "equipment, infrastructure and hardware" refers to those items that can be used by successive intakes of learners.
 It does not include personal items which are provided for individual learner use and which the TEO does not retain for the next intake of learners nor does it refer to the infrastructure used by learners in work-based: pathway to work, work-based or assessment and verification modes.